Vibez

 You are able to choose the welcome message and the ping.

-welcomemessage
+• welcomemessage

+The welcomemessage is the first thing sent inside of a ticket - it's the perfect place to present information to customers before your staff respond.
 An example of this is: Thank you for contacting Vibez Support!
 A member of our Team will be here with you shortly.
 If you haven't yet, please describe your issue and attach necessary screenshots.

 The ticketping is the ping used to notify staff once a ticket is opened.
 It is placed directtly below the welcomemessage.
 You are able to choose between the everyone and here ping, or not to add any ping.